autocrossblog/autocrossblog.github.io/_posts/2010-12-06-injen-super-ses-exhaust-removal-oem-350z-exhaust-installation.md

 last_modified_at: '2024-05-07T23:31:05+00:00'
 permalink: injen-super-ses-exhaust-removal-oem-350z-exhaust-installation
 image:
-categories: [ 350z, Nissan, Setup, Video ]
+categories: [ 350z, nissan, setup, video ]
 ---
 If you've followed my struggles here on Project350z.com, you know by now that my 2004 350z came (when I purchased it in January 2010) with an Injen Super SES exhaust system.
 This system was a true dual exhaust setup from the cats back.